callmevojtko/Recommended-Bets-By-Email-MLB/README.md

 Once these prerequisites are met, you can simply run the main() function to fetch the betting lines, generate recommendations, and send an email containing the recommendations to a specified recipient.

+## Contribute

+Everyone is welcome to contribute to this project!
+Feel free to add new features, fix bugs, or make improvements.
+Just fork the repository, make your changes, and submit a pull request.
+I appreciate your help! :)

 ## Disclaimer
 Please note that this project is intended for educational purposes only, and should not be used as a basis for actual betting.